CrowdStrike/aws-ssm-distributor/official-package/README.md

 If you want to use terraform to automate the deployment of this solution check out the [terraform](./terraform) directory.

+## Deploy to AWS Organizations with AWS SAM

+If you want to deploy this solution against your entire AWS Organization using AWS SAM the check out the [aws-organizations](./aws-organizations) directory.

 ---

 ## Manual Deployment